Better Sleep, Better Fertility

 9. Get some exercise.
 If you take just one piece of advice from our sleep tips, let it be this one!
 Getting enough exercise is one of the most effective ways to improve your sleep—and it’s also a great way to boost your fertility.
 Two birds, one stone.

 10. Make your bedroom a sanctuary.
 Are your sheets, pillows, and mattress super comfortable?
 Are the colors in your room relaxing to you?
-Keeping your bedroom free of clutter, helps, too.We hope you enjoyed these simple tips to conceive.
+Keeping your bedroom free of clutter, helps, too.We hope you enjoyed these simple tips on how to sleep when trying to conceive.
 Sweet dreams!